Chart Color Schemes

 The level of general health in Torrens is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Torrens demonstrates better-than-average health outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are low among the general population, nearing national averages for older, at-risk cohorts.
-Private health cover is exceptionally high at approximately 66% of the total population (1,594 people), compared to 62.4% in Australian Capital Territory and a national average of 55.7%.
+Torrens demonstrates better-than-average health outcomes based on AreaSearch's assessment (released on 15th January 2022).
+The prevalence of common health conditions is low among the general population and near the national average for older, at-risk cohorts.
+Approximately 66% of Torrens' total population (1,624 people) has private health cover, compared to 62.4% in Australian Capital Territory and a national average of 55.7%.

-The most common medical conditions are asthma and mental health issues, affecting 8.0 and 8.0% of residents respectively.
-70.9% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-The under-65 population shows better-than-average health outcomes.
-The area has 16.0% of residents aged 65 and over (388 people), higher than the 14.3% in Australian Capital Territory.
-Health outcomes among seniors are above average but rank lower nationally compared to the broader population.
+The most common medical conditions are asthma and mental health issues, affecting 8.0% and 8.0% of residents respectively.
+70.9% of residents declare themselves completely clear of medical ailments, compared to 70.2% in Australian Capital Territory.
+The under-65 population has better-than-average health outcomes.
+Torrens has 16.7% of residents aged 65 and over (412 people), higher than the 14.3% in Australian Capital Territory.
+Health outcomes among seniors are above average but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health